Nandaka/PixivUtil2/readme.md

   Codec to be used for encoding webm, default is using `libwebp`.
 - webpparam

-  Parameter to be used to encode webm, default: `-lossless 0 -compression_level 5 -quality 100 -loop 0 -vsync 0`
+  Parameter to be used to encode webm, default: `-lossless 0 -compression_level 5 -quality 100 -loop 0 -vsync 0`.

 ## [Ugoira]
 - writeugoirainfo

-  If set to `True`, it will dump the .js to external file.
+  If set to `True`, it will write the info of ugoira frames to a `filename(Manga)Infoformat`+.zip.js file. `writeImageJSON` contains this info as well.
 - createugoira

   If set to `True`, it will create .ugoira file.
   This is Pixiv own format for animated images.
 You can use Honeyview to see the animation.
+- createwebm

+  Set to True to create webm file (video format).
+The default encoding settings is lossy encoding but high quality with smallest file size.
+  Required `createUgoira = True` and ffmpeg executeable.
-- deleteZipFile
+- createwebp

-  If set to `True`, it will delete the zip files from ugoira.
+  Set to True to create webp file (image format).
+The default encoding settings is lossy encoding but high quality with smaller file size.
-  Only active if `createUgoira = True`.
+  Required `createUgoira = True` and ffmpeg executeable.
 - creategif

   Set to True to convert ugoira file to gif.
+The default encoding settings is lossy encoding but moderate quality with smaller file size.
   Required `createUgoira = True` and ffmpeg executeable.
 - createapng

   Set to True to convert ugoira file to animated png.
+The default encoding settings is lossless encoding but very large file size.
   Required `createUgoira = True` and ffmpeg executeable.
 - deleteugoira

   Set to True to delete original ugoira after conversion.
-- createwebm

-  Set to True to create webm file (video format).
-  Required `createUgoira = True` and ffmpeg executeable.
-- createwebp
+- deleteZipFile

-  Set to True to create webp file (image format).
+  If set to `True`, it will delete the zip files from ugoira.
-  Required `createUgoira = True` and ffmpeg executeable.
+  Only active if `createUgoira = True`.

 ## [Filename]
 - filenameformat